Padmapani and Vajrapani – The Iconic Paintings of Ajanta Caves

 Once we entered the cave, we were temporarily blinded with the extreme darkness.
 In a while, our eyes got adjusted but we wondered how artists could have created these exquisitely detailed paintings, aeons ago, in almost no light.
 The darkness has been a boon for this cave.
 Given the lack of sunlight, the paintings have been minimally exposed and that could be the reason why the paintings are largely preserved here even after, please forgive the repetition, 2000 years!

-The themes of the paintings in this cave are tales of Jataka and depiction of Buddha’s prior lives when he was in quest of enlightenment as a Bodhisattva.
+The themes of the paintings in this cave are tales of Jataka and depictions of Buddha’s prior lives when he was in quest of enlightenment as a Bodhisattva.
 Our guide had an approved torch and he showed us the paintings on the walls and the ceilings.
 He stopped longer to describe stories associated with the more important paintings.
 The paintings were bright yet soothing.
 The proportions were just perfect.
 The facial expression of the most insignificant character had also been assayed meticulously.
 The smile, the frown, the sorrow, the worry…the little faces had it all.
-The eye for details did not stop there.
-The elaborate clothing and ornaments were correct to the last fold of the loincloth or pearl drop in rings, necklaces, belts and anklets.
+The eye for detail did not stop there.
+The elaborate clothing and ornaments were correct to the last fold of the loincloth or pearl drop in rings, necklaces, belts, and anklets.
 The footwear mostly resembled our modern-day sandals.
 The ceilings were also richly painted.
-However, the ceiling paintings do not carry stories but were images of animals, flowers or geometric patterns.
+However, the ceiling paintings do not carry stories but were images of animals, flowers, or geometric patterns.

 Incidentally, the iconic Ajanta paintings Padmapani and Vajrapani glorify the walls of Cave 1 of Ajanta.
 There are photograph prints of Padmapani and Vajrapani hanging on the wall at home and we were very excited to see these in real.
 We waited with bated breath to be guided to these paintings, praying all the while that the real paintings do not disappoint.